fractastical/ar/app/playlist/README.md

              "qux")

 The above will find the playlists "bar" and "qux" and include them into the current playlist.
-If any of the included playlists do not exist, a warning will be displayed.
+If any of the included playlists do not exist, an error will be raised.

 It is also possible to *selectively* include only parts of another playlist by using the `w/playlist` form: